-Welcome to our latest GCSE 2023 feature on supporting your child’s career after some uninspiring GCSE results.
+Welcome to our GCSEs feature on supporting your child’s career after some uninspiring GCSE results.
 Other GCSE issues we are often focus around the

 - The last few years have seen continued disruption to learning as a result of the pandemic.
 This may add to the uncertainty which students feel about what results they get and how they’ll receive them.
 It’s possible that more young people will find this day difficult, as they attempt to navigate it.